 This sleeve for Spain is the only one that I found that makes no mention of the upcoming FROM ELVIS IN MEMPHIS album, replacing the advertisement in the lower right corner with a meaningless filigree.

-Italian picture sleeve has a different photo (from 1968 instead of ’69) and more interesting color scheme and also lists Any Day Now in Italian as Bambolina, which seems to translate as “pretty girl.”
+Italian picture sleeve has a different photo (from 1968 instead of ’69) and a more interesting color scheme and also lists Any Day Now in Italian as Bambolina, which seems to translate as “pretty girl.”

 The Japanese sleeve is essentially identical to the American sleeve except that the Japanese characters are so much more graphically exciting that it alters the effect of the image.